gertvermeersch/vat-guard-woocommerce/README.md

   - Optional real-time validation with the official [VIES](https://ec.europa.eu/taxation_customs/vies/) webservice.
   - Option to allow checkout if VIES is unavailable (configurable in settings).

+- **Advanced Customization** *(New in v1.1.0)*
+  - Custom field labels and exemption messages
+  - Option to disable VAT exemption while keeping validation
+  - WPML compatibility for multilingual stores
+  - Advanced settings tab for fine-tuning

+- **PDF Invoice Integration** *(New in v1.1.0)*
+  - Full compatibility with WooCommerce PDF Invoices & Packing Slips
+  - VAT numbers and exemption status on PDF invoices
+  - Template helper functions for custom implementations

 - **WooCommerce Integration**
   - VAT number is pre-filled for logged-in users at checkout.
   - VAT number is saved to the order and displayed in the WooCommerce admin order screen and order emails.